Sunday, April 28, 2013

 In the wake of the big blow, I was able to get the 4Runner loaded late Wednesday, so Thursday morning was effortless.
 Wasn’t even raining.
 Oh, it was cloudy, but the worst appeared to be over—for the Northern Gulf Coast, anyhow.
 Thursday night in Chiefland was still predicted to bring a 90% chance of rain.
 Friday and Saturday were ambiguous: “partly cloudy,” “some clouds,” “passing clouds.”

 Whatever.
-We stuck to The Plan: quick stop at McDonald's for breakfast (which consisted of a fried chicken biscuit for moi, natch) and then I-10 for five and a half hours.
-Dorothy and I have found that if we do Mickey D’s before the Interstate we’re able to skip lunch and push on to Chiefland with only bathroom breaks and one stop for gasoline.
+We stuck to The Plan: quick stop at McDonald's for breakfast (which consisted of a fried chicken biscuit for moi, natch) and then I-10 for five-and-a-half hours.
+Dorothy and I have found if we do Mickey D’s before the Interstate, we’re able to skip lunch and push on to Chiefland with only bathroom breaks and one stop for gasoline.
 That’s just what we did.

 The stretch from Mobile to Tallahassee is boring, but it ain’t as boring as the Mobile – Montgomery run.
 And, unlike in the old days, I had Miss D. at my side to talk to and Sirius XM satellite radio (“Classic Vinyl” and “Real Jazz” this time) to listen to.
 It didn’t seem too long before we were leaving the Interstate just past Tallahassee for the Florida – Georgia Parkway, Highway 19, the gateway to The Nature Coast and Chiefland.